 The individuals who were members of the Working Group appointed by the APA were all aligned with gay political objectives before they were named to the job.
 There was no diversity of view or research perspective on this committee.
 Let that sink in a minute.
-All on the committee knew
+All on the committee knew the outcome they supported before they started "working."
+The committee should have been called the Same-Sex

-The APA committee lacked diversity and never sought a consensus from its membership. the outcome they supported before they started "working."
-The committee should have been called the Same-Sex Marriage & Parenting Advocacy Committee.
+Marriage & Parenting Advocacy Committee.